 Next, Dor announced the availability of the Scylla Kubernetes Operator 1.0, which has now reached General Availability (GA) status.
 With it, Dor said, “you can do a bunch of other things: version upgrades, scaling out, scaling down.
 It provides a lot of value for those of you who manage your database yourself.”

-Then Dor turned to deployability options, announcing that Scylla Cloud can now be deployed to Google Cloud Platform (GCP).
+Then Dor turned to deployability options, announcing that Scylla Cloud (NoSQL DBaaS) can now be deployed to Google Cloud Platform (GCP).
 This service is already in Beta, and GA will not be far off.
 You can now run DynamoDB-compatible workloads on GCP to support cross-cloud deployment.
 Dor also noted that Azure will also be added in due time.

 Dor then revealed the roadmap for 2021.
 The first goals include moving towards better elasticity and maintainability.
 For instance, to be able to scale up or down by any number of nodes.
 And to make repairs a “fully solved problem.”